-Waterfall – is a cascade SDLC model, in which development process looks like the flow, moving step by step through the phases of analysis, projecting, realization, testing, implementation, and support.
-This SDLC model includes gradual execution of every stage completely.
-This process is strictly documented and predefined with features expected to every phase of this software development life cycle model.
+The waterfall is a cascade SDLC model that presents the development process like the flow, moving step by step through the phases of analysis, projecting, realization, testing, implementation, and support.
+This SDLC model includes gradual execution of every stage.
+Waterfall implies strict documentation.
+The features expected of each phase of this SDLC model are predefined in advance.

 Use cases for the Waterfall SDLC model:

 - The requirements are precisely documented